mcjmigdal/RNA-seq_data_analysis_course_for_biologists_may_2018/README.rst

 fastqc reports, reads quantifications (**so far**).
 However you will be missing the raw files which are fastqc's and cDNA fasta, and salmon index.
-You can easly download the raw files by runing workflow.sh script with any argument, like `bash workflow.sh 1`.
+You can easly download the raw files by runing workflow.sh script with any argument, like :bash:`bash workflow.sh 1`.
 This will tell the script to download the raw data even when the raw and ref directories already exists, which I've used as the conditional for the workflow.
 Still you will be missing salmon index file.